Elderflower Cordial and Elderflower Sorbet Recipes

 Also, a word for the plant… If you pick all the flowers there will be no elderberries later in the year – which would be very sad, for us and the birds.
 Bare this in mind & never pick more than 25% of flowers of a single plant.

 This recipe needs some pre-planning – a bucket, clean screw-top bottles, lemon squeezer, a funnel and a seive/muslin cloth is needed.
 You can alter the measurements depending on how many elderflower heads you pick

 3 unwaxed lemons

 2-3oz citric acid (if you’re going to store the cordial for a while)

 Ideally pick the flowers in full sun.
 Fork the flowers off the stalks (the stalks are toxic), putting flowers aside & discarding the rest.
 Place sugar in a pan and pour boiling water over, stirring until dissolved.
 Place the elderflowers (check to remove bugs) in a clean bucket and pour hot sugar mixture over it.
 Cut the lemons in half and squeeze the juice into the bucket, then grate the lemon zest and add this too.
 Stir, cover, and leave for 24-48 hours, stirring occasionally.
 Strain the mixture through a sieve, or preferably a fine muslin cloth, and funnel into clean bottles, or dilute and serve immediately!

-Follow all the instructions above, omitting the citric acid and do not dilute.
+Follow all the instructions above, omitting the citric acid and dilute with two-thirds water and beat in one whipped egg white.
 Use an ice cream maker or get ready for these next steps… Freeze the cordial in a sturdy tupperware (plastic container with a lid) for 2-4 hours.
 Remove & mash up with a fork or in a food blender.
 Repeat at least once more.